jkingportfolio/CI_PP2_Connect4/README.md

     - The GitHub icon which links to my own personal GitHub page for future showcasing of my projects
     - The LinkedIn icon which links to my own personal LinkedIn page for networking with fellow coders or potential future employers

-- Covered in user stories: xx
+- Covered in user story: 10

 ![Footer](docs/features/feature-footer-tablet-desktop.png)

-#### Orientation Warning
+#### Orientation warning modal

+The orientation warning modal detects if the orientation of the screen has changed from portrait to landscape and displays a warning that the game is best played in portrait mode.
+This warning will only display once per session so not to provide a poor user experience by having to close this warning everytime the orientation is changed.

+- Covered in user story: None yet, create user story to reflect

 #### Master Mute Button

+The master mute button is located just below the main game board.
+When this button is pressed it will turn on or off both music and sounds dependant on its current state.

+- Covered in user story: 7

 #### Vibration alert

-#### 404 Page
+A vibration alert has been implemented when a user tries to place a counter which results in an Invalid Move.
+This feature is only available on devices which support device vibration.

+- Covered in user story: None yet, create user story to reflect

 #### 404 error page

 - The 404 error page feature is used when a user tries to navigate to a page that does not exist.
-This page will allow users to navigate back to the home page via the return home button or by clicking on any of the nav bar links creating a good user experience that does not require the use of the browser back button.
+This page will allow users to navigate back to the home page via the return home button creating a good user experience that does not require the use of the browser back button.

+- Covered in user story: None yet, create user story to reflect

+#### 404 error page return button

+- The return home button is located on the error 404 page.
+By clicking on this button the user will be redirect back to the main page creating a good user experience that does not require the use of the browser back button.

-- Covered in user story: xx
+- Covered in user story: 11

 ![where to find us](docs/features/feature-404-page.png)